R63 (South Africa)

-The R63 is a tarred provincial route in South Africa that connects Calvinia with Komga via Carnarvon, Victoria West, Graaff-Reinet, Somerset East and King William's Town.
+The R63 is a tarred provincial route in South Africa that connects Calvinia with Komga via Carnarvon, Victoria West, Graaff-Reinet, Somerset East and Qonce.
 It is cosigned with the N10 between Eastpoort and Cookhouse for 24 kilometres.

 Route

 Northern Cape and Western Cape

 The R63 begins 20 kilometres east of Calvinia, Northern Cape at an intersection with the R27 road.
 It heads eastwards for 92 kilometres to the town of Williston, where it meets the R353 road.
 From Williston, the R63 heads eastwards for 128 kilometres to the town of Carnarvon, where it meets the southern terminus of the R386 road.
 At this junction, the R63 turns southwards and heads 63 kilometres to the town of Loxton, where it meets the northern terminus of the R381 road.
 At this junction, the R63 turns eastwards and heads 80 kilometres to the city of Victoria West, where it meets the N12 national route.

 From Victoria West, the R63 heads south-east.
 After 48 kilometres, just after crossing into the Western Cape, the R63 meets the N1 national route.
 From the N1 junction, the R63 continues south-east for 42 kilometres to the town of Murraysburg.
 From Murraysburg, the R63 continues south-east for 89 kilometres as the Ouberg Pass to cross into the Eastern Cape and enter the city of Graaff-Reinet.